COVID-19 UPDATE: The Harris Center building will be closed to visitors until further notice. Our trails and grounds remain open.

 Building, Grounds & Trails

-The Harris Center building will be closed to visitors until at least June 15.
-We are monitoring COVID-19 developments carefully, and may extend this closure as necessary.
+The Harris Center building will be closed to visitors until further notice.
 Most of our staff will be working from home during this time; email is the best way to reach us.

 Our trails and grounds will remain open.
 We know how vital access to nature is during this difficult time, and encourage you to visit our trails and explore our grounds solo or with other members of your household, while taking proper precautions.
 See guidelines for hiking responsibly in the age of COVID-19 here.